Toyota posts 29.5% drop in 1st half operating profit but lifts outlook

 TOKYO, Nov.
 8, Kyodo

-Still, Toyota raised its profit forecast for the year through March, projecting an operating profit of 1.70 trillion yen, down 40.4 percent from the last fiscal year but up from its previous outlook of 1.60 trillion yen.
+Still, Toyota raised its profit forecast for the year through March, projecting a group operating profit of 1.70 trillion yen ($16.27 billion), down 40.4 percent from last year but up from its previous outlook of 1.60 trillion yen.

 Group net profit was forecast at 1.55 trillion yen, up from its earlier estimate of 1.45 trillion yen.
 The latest figure represents a 33.0 percent drop.